 The forgotten man, they know they've been getting ripped off.

-I've got to be honest, you you guys who are the only people that I really have any faith, hope, and confidence in in Washington.
+You guys, who are the only people that I really have any faith, hope, and confidence in in Washington.

-And I I'm so frustrated, I can't even explain, and and as is my audience, because it should be about those very people that made the difference in this election, and that's the forgotten men and women.
+And as is my audience, because it should be about those very people that made the difference in this election.

-I mean, you guys in Congress are fine, I'm fine, but there was a point in my life where I was anything but fine.
+But there was a point in my life where I was anything but fine.

-And the thing that frustrates where is the identity?
+And the thing that frustrates, where is the identity?

-What is this party stand for?
+What does this party stand for?

-The president has outlined a Reagan esque, this is Reagan all over again, tax plan for this economy.
+The president has outlined a Reagan-esque, this is Reagan all over again, tax plan for this economy.

-And you add to that the millions of career jobs in energy if we become energy independent and and commit to it.
+And you add to that the millions of career jobs in energy if we become energy independent and commit to it.

-And I just for the life of me, you know, here it is, September, and they're not ready again.
+And I just, for the life of me, you know, here it is, September, and they're not ready again.

 How can they not be ready again?